 You can include amounts paid for items other than the care of your child (such as food and schooling) only if the items are incidental to the care of the child and cannot be separated from the total cost.
-But do not include the cost of schooling for a child in the first grade or above.
-Also, do not include any expenses for sending your child to an overnight camp.
+But do not include the cost of schooling for a child in kindergarten or above.
+You can include the cost of a day camp, even if it specializes in a particular activity, such as soccer.
+But do not include any expenses for sending your child to an overnight camp.